sulu/sulu-docs/cookbook/web-server/apache.rst

       <Directory "/var/www/sulu.lo/web">
           Options Indexes FollowSymLinks
           AllowOverride All
+          Required all granted
+          # For Apache 2.2 instead of 'Required all granted' the following is needed:
-          Order allow,deny
+          # Order allow,deny
-          Allow from all
+          # Allow from all

           SetEnv SYMFONY_ENV dev

           <IfModule mod_expires.c>